The Apple of His Eye ... commentary of Psalm 74

-We know this is so, because the Apostle Paul told us this is so, [by the Spirit of God WHO is LIGHT] in the Epistle of Paul the Apostle to the Ephesians, in the chapter six, verse twelve.
+We know this is so, because the Apostle Paul told us this is so [by the Spirit of God WHO is LIGHT], in the Epistle of Paul the Apostle to the Ephesians, in chapter six, verse twelve.

 Again, these rulers rule the dark places of the earth!

-And something else; these rulers rule the human heart in a dark place held in the chains of darkness.
+And something else: These rulers rule the human heart from a dark place held by the chains of darkness.

 Now, when a person gets saved, he gets delivered from the power of darkness.
 Amen!
-When the human heart receives Jesus Christ, things change.
+When the human heart receives [John 1:12] Jesus Christ, things change.

 “…full of the habitations of cruelty.”

 In this case this word “habitation” refers to a state of dwelling … dwelling in cruelty.